cdemiguel/TailwindTraders-CustomVision/README.md

 ## What is Azure Custom Vision?
 Custom Vision service uses a machine learning algorithm to apply labels to images.
 You, the developer, must submit groups of images that feature and lack the characteristics in question.
 You label the images yourself at the time of submission.
 Then the algorithm trains to this data and calculates its own accuracy by testing itself on those same images.
 Once the algorithm is trained, you can test, retrain, and eventually use it to classify new images according to the needs of your app.
 You can also export the model itself for offline use.

-In this Readme we are going to explain how to create and train a model to use in our Tailwind Traders application.
+In this Readme we are going to explain **how to create and train a model to use in our Tailwind Traders application**.

 ## Prerequisites
 A valid Azure subscription.
 [Create an account for free](https://azure.microsoft.com/es-es/free/).